bbauska/W3Cx-4of5-thru-May-2024/README.md

 </details>

 <details>
-  <summary>JavaScript extract!</summary>
+  <summary>JavaScript code extract!</summary>

 ```
 1. if(allBallDead) {
 2.   // reset all balls, create more balls each time
 3.   // as a way of increasing the difficulty
 4.   // in a real game: change the level, play nice music!
 5.   nbBalls++;
 6.   createBalls(nbBalls);
 7.   }
 8. }
 ```

 </details>